-One of the most common questions dancers ask is “How to improve your connection in west coast swing?”
-At a basic level, improving your connection in west coast swing is about the relationship between you and your partners’ centers.
+One of the most common questions dancers ask is “How to improve your connection in west coast swing.”
+At a basic level improving your connection in west coast swing is about the relationship between your center and your partners center.
 Advanced dancers, are able to move around their hands while still maintaining the energy of the center-to-center connection.
 Let’s figure out how to improve your connection the right way, for you!

 The skill of moving without affecting the connection is sometimes referred to as “center separation” or “center isolation.”
 Your body or center is being moved in isolation from the connection.
 Developing the skill of moving your body without affecting the connection point will dramatically improve your WCS connection!

 In this video we explain how to isolate your connection point to allow you body to stay free for own styling.

 Do this drill alone: By yourself, stand next to a wall.
 Make a fist and put your fist against the wall, roughly between your waistline and your belly button.Your goal is to leave that connection point unaffected.
 As you start, focus on simply not moving the hand.
 When you master that skill, increase the difficulty level by keeping the amount of connection with your partner, or in this case the wall, constant.

 Progress into doing any body isolations, footwork, arm styling, or any other motion that you might use in your WCS.
 If you need ideas to start, practice doing triple variations.

 Make sure that you aren’t moving your hand!
 Use your wrist, elbow, and shoulder in order to isolate the body’s motion from your hand’s connection point.

 2. Keep your connection low